 J. Keith Joung, MD, PhD

-The Joung Laboratory develops technologies for genome engineering using artificial "designer" DNA-binding domains.
-We utilize engineered zinc finger, transcription activator-like effector (TALE), and RNA-guided CRISPR/Cas-based systems to direct specific genomic alterations in living cells and organisms.
-In addition to developing and optimizing these technologies, we are exploring their applications for biological research and gene therapy.
+The Joung Laboratory develops technologies for genome and epigenome editing of living cells and organisms using engineered zinc finger, transcription activator-like effector (TALE), and RNA-guided CRISPR-Cas9-based systems and explores their applications for biological research and gene therapy.

 Genome Editing Using Targeted Nucleases and Base Editors